griffinclark10/number_generator/README.md

 # Random Number Generator
-Project Overview
+## Project Overview
 This Random Number Generator is a PHP-based web application that allows users to generate random numbers within specified bounds.
 It features a user-friendly interface for entering the range, viewing results, and analyzing the distribution of generated numbers.
+This was a short skills test for a recruiter to ensure that I understand the basics of web development.

 ## Technologies Used
 - PHP: Server-side scripting language used for backend logic.